 Have a question about the AMS?

 We recognize that COVID-19 is disrupting normal government operations and may affect members’ ability to submit timely applications for GFOA’s award programs.
 We will approve extensions of the submission deadlines for those that need more time.
-For extensions for the CAFR Program, please follow the instructions for submitting a CAFR Extension Request in GFOA’s Awards Management System.
+For extensions for the COA Program, please follow the instructions for submitting a Certificate Extension Request in GFOA’s Awards Management System.

 Request an Extension